-The Employer and the Association agree that there shall be no discrimination, interference, restriction or coercion exercised or practiced with respect to any employee for reason of membership or activity in the Union.

-The Employer and the Association subscribe to the principles of the Human Rights Code of British Columbia (RSBC 1996, Chapter 210).
+- (a) The Employer and the Facilities Bargaining Association agree that there shall be no discrimination, interference, restriction or coercion exercised or practiced with respect to any employee for reason of membership or activity in the Union. - (b) The Employer and the Facilities Bargaining Association subscribe to the principles of the Human Rights Code of British Columbia (RSBC 1996, Chapter 210), which prohibits discrimination and harassment because of a person's Indigenous identity, race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identify or expression, age or conviction of a criminal or summary offence that is unrelated to the employment.

-4.02 Harassment
+4.02 No Bullying or Harassment

-The Association and the Employer recognize the right of employees to work in an environment free from harassment, including sexual harassment, and the Employer shall take such actions as are necessary with respect to any person employed by the Employer engaging in sexual or other harassment in the workplace.
+- (a) The Facilities Bargaining Association and the Employer recognize the right of employees to work in an environment free from bullying and harassment, and the Employer shall take such actions as are necessary with respect to any person employed by the Employer engaging in bullying and harassment in the workplace. - (b) Bullying and harassment includes any inappropriate conduct or comment by a person towards an employee that the person knew or reasonably ought to have known would cause that employee to be humiliated or intimidated.